CloudFitSoftware/cfs-integrations-public/readme.md

 1. Update the CFS protocol as needed for each work unit that would get created

-1. Deploy to your environment using the one-click deployment button:
+1. Select a manged scenario below to deploy to your environment

 ## Managed Scenarios